Hammarn/1MB335/Lab3.md

 ## Introduction / Background information to session 3

-You received a whole-genome assembly comprising nuclear and mitochondrial contigs of various sizes.
+You will receive a whole-genome assembly comprising nuclear and mitochondrial contigs of various sizes.
 Before you can start the annotation, you will need to reconstruct the mitochondrial genome, by identifying mitochondrial contigs and placing them in the right order so that they form a circular genome (we will work only with species with a circular mitochondrial genome).
 To do that, you will use different types of BLAST as well as a very useful command, `grep`.
 Moreover, you will need additional resources, which are described in the 'input' section.
 Once you have a circular genome, you will need to localize the canonical start (to orient the genome).
 After all of this is done, you will be all set for starting annotating in session 4!

 The work flow described in this session could be followed for the four organisms mentioned in the introduction.
 However, the larger the genome of the organism and the longer the different steps will take.
 For that reason, you will work mostly on the genome of a nematode.
 The genome of the nematode Caenorhabditis elegans is ~100 Mbp long, while the human genome is ~3,000 Mbp long.
 For the last step, you will work on one of the four genomes (this will be decided at the beginning of the class).